noahcoad/bigtex/README.md

 ## Description
 Shows big ass white text on a cozy smoked background.
 Meant for sharing quick words w those special people around you.
 For Windows my friends.

+Potentially handy for things like "Resuming meeting at 1pm", answering a question like 'what's your twitter?' you put up "[@noahcoad](http://twitter.com/noahcoad)", or copy/pasting some code.

 ## Install & Use
 Follow these steps
 * **Download [bigtex.zip](support/bigtex.zip?raw=true)** and drop file contents somewhere handy